 Find the Perfect Campsite with these Websites

 - Campendium is a fabulous resource for people who love to camp.
 Sites are shown on clickable maps and users provide reviews and information about each place.
+You’ll find free campsites on BLM lands as well as fancy RV parks and everything in between.
 The site has details like accessibility, amenities like bathrooms, how quiet or private it is, and very useful – the cellular connection there.

 - Another awesome resource for finding unique places to camp is Hipcamp.
 On Hipcamp you can find cool privately owned places as well as public lands, State Parks or KOAs.
 Users leave helpful reviews and there is a rating system for each campground.
 There’s information about activities available near the campsites like kayaking, climbing or horseback riding.
 Some Hipcamp sites have extra amenities like cabins, outdoor kitchens or even RVs to stay in.
 You can book directly through the site.
 Get $20 toward your first trip by signing up here.
 It’s free!